You mention a book …

 Can you actually write?

 Disclaimer: I fudged the dates on these posts from my past so I could display them in a specific sequence on this page.
-(Am I overthinking this just a bit?
-Oh yeah).
 The original publication date appears at the end of each article.

 I knew there would be at least one actual pastor in the crowd (and of course he ended up with a seat in the second row, just behind my wife, precisely in my line of vision).